-As the use of some direct advertising is becoming restricted in more and more countries, tobacco companies are switching increasingly to the use of indirect advertising as a way to circumvent bans.
-Forms of indirect advertising include the following.
+As the use of some direct advertising is becoming restricted in more and more countries, tobacco companies are increasingly switching to the use of indirect advertising as a way to circumvent bans.
+This includes:

-- Point of sale promotions, including displays at tobacco vendors and vending machines, that stimulate impulse purchases, make tobacco use appear socially-acceptable and quitting harder and have a strong impact on young people. - Tobacco product packaging and product design that make the product more attractive to consumers and promote brand identity through the use of logos, colours, fonts, shapes and other features. - Product placement in television programmes, films and games (online, and computer), and celebrity endorsement. - Promotion of tobacco company brand name, logo, emblem, trademark or other distinctive features (such as combinations of colours), including on non-tobacco products such as clothing and gifts.
+Point of sale promotions, including displays at tobacco vendors and vending machines, that stimulate impulse purchases, make tobacco use

+- appear socially-acceptable and quitting harder and have a strong impact on young people - Tobacco product packaging and product design that make the product more attractive to consumers and promote brand identity through the use of logos, colours, fonts, shapes and other features - Product placement in television programmes, films and games (online and computer), and celebrity endorsement - Promotion of tobacco company brand name, logo, emblem, trademark or other distinctive features (such as combinations of colours), including on non-tobacco products such as clothing and gifts - Price-discounts and free product giveaways - Sponsorship of sports, music and cultural events - Corporate social responsibility activities by which tobacco companies portray themselves as good corporate citizens through contributions to good causes and promotion of "socially responsible" aspects of their business practices.